JohnFTitor/library/README.md

 02/09/2021: First I created the first basic page design in which to work on.
+Then I worked on the display function, which can add the book cards to the page based on the library array.
+If there is a book already displayed on the page, then it isn't displayed again, avoiding mistakely adding the same book objects.